Most complaints procedures have the same basic steps. Find out who to talk to and what to say.

-If your informal complaint does not resolve the problem, or if your problem is a serious one (for example you have been threatened or abused) you can make a formal complaint.
+However, if this doesn't work, or your problem is a more serious one (for example you have been threatened or abused), you can consider making a formal complaint.

 Complaints procedures vary, but you can expect the following steps.

-Some complaints procedures require you to use a special form, and others just need a letter.
-See below for tips on what to say.
+Some complaints procedures require you to use a special form.
+For others, you can send a letter.

 The investigator should send you a decision letter, which should: